 VOUT = VIN – VBE1

-Similarly, when input signal is negative Q1 turns off and Q2 starts conducting and produce a replica of the negative input at the output.
+Similarly, when the input signal is negative, Q1 turns off and Q2 starts conducting and produces a replica of the negative input at the output.

 In this condition,